 [this content is sponsored by wagamama]

-Whether you're craving chow mein, chop suey or sweet and sour, Edinburgh has a great range of Chinese restaurants suiting every style and budget.
-Here are a few of our favourites:
+Whether you're craving chow mein, chop suey or sweet & sour, Edinburgh has a great range of Chinese restaurants suiting every style and budget:

 "Come for the name, stay for the food" claims the website for Karen's Unicorn.
 There's no doubt that the unusual title pulls some curious punters through its doors, but its reputation for good Chinese food is also well known among locals and regulars.

 The stylish decor gives this restaurant an intimate feel, and the friendly and knowledgeable staff are more than happy to guide you through the menu.
 They specialise in giving the traditional Cantonese dishes a bit of a hot and spicy kick, so keep an eye out on the menu for the likes of salt and chilli squid and crispy shredded chicken.

 8b Abercromby Place, Edinburgh EH3 6LB (Tel: 0131 556 6333)

 Ideally suited for the airport, Edinburgh Zoo and Murrayfield, Chinese Manor House has become a firm favourite with both locals and visitors since opening in 2002.

 With a wide menu, they also offer a variety of gluten free and vegan dishes, so no one in the family need miss out.

 2 Glasgow Road, Edinburgh, EH12 8HL (Tel: 0131 334 9545)

 From fine South East Asian cuisine to comforting street food, Edinburgh boasts a huge variety of Thai establishments that are bound to please.
 Here are a couple to look out for: